Skip to content

 cv2.destroyAllWindows()

-from pupil_labs.neon_recording.stream.av_stream.video_stream import GrayFrame # noqa: E402
+from pupil_labs.video import Writer # noqa: E402

-def make_overlaid_video(recording_dir, output_video_path, fps=None):
+def make_overlaid_video(recording_dir, output_video_path):

 )

-for ts, scene_frame, gaze_datum in tqdm(
+for scene_frame, gaze_datum in tqdm(combined_data, total=len(rec.scene.time)):

 frame_pixels = scene_frame.bgr